stnolting/neorv32-verilog/README.md

 and interfaces - just enough to run the processor's built-in bootloader.

-Have a look at the original [processor top entity (`neorv32_top.vhd`)](https://github.com/stnolting/neorv32/blob/main/rtl/core/neorv32_top.vhd) and just copy the generics and interfaces that you would like to use for the Verilog setup.
+Have a look at the original [processor top entity (`neorv32_top.vhd`)](https://github.com/stnolting/neorv32/blob/main/rtl/core/neorv32_top.vhd) and just copy the generics and ports that you would like to use for the Verilog setup.
-Note that all NEORV32 interface inputs and configuration generics do provide default values.
+Note that all NEORV32 interface inputs and configuration generics do provide _default values_.

 [[back to top](#NEORV32-in-Verilog)]